 You will have the opportunity to work and study in collaboration with other health and social care students, with the chance to work together to explore specific issues and challenges, designed to broaden the knowledge and professional expertise of nursing and health professionals.

-This course is accredited and recognised by the following bodies:
+This course is accredited4 and recognised by the following bodies:

 Nursing and Midwifery Council

-The course is currently fully accredited by the UK Nursing and Midwifery Council (NMC) for the 2022/23 intake and on successful completion you will be eligible to apply for registration with the Nursing and Midwifery Council (subject to application, meeting any applicable visa requirements and additional costs may apply).
-If the accreditation of this course and/or the modules on this course change, we would seek to notify applicants and students as soon as possible.
+The course is accredited by the UK Nursing and Midwifery Council (NMC) for the 2023/24 intake and, providing you also meet the NMC requirements, on successful completion you will be eligible to apply for registration with the Nursing and Midwifery Council (subject to additional costs).

 Simulating real-life situations